HiDiHlabs/ssam-lite/docs/source/installation.rst

 Installation
 ############

-SSAM-lite comes in two flavors -- SSAM-lite-solo and SSAM-lite-server.
+SSAM-lite comes in two flavours -- SSAM-lite-solo and SSAM-lite-server.
 While the usage is almost identical the installation differs quite a lot.
 If you need some help deciding which of the two fits your needs best and what the differences are follow the guide :ref:`solo-or-server`

 .. _supported-browsers: